 More than 80% of the salt we consume comes from processed and manufactured foods; crisps, cheese, pickles, fast food, processed meats and smoked fish are particularly high in salt.
 It stands to reason that if we eat a largely natural, unprocessed diet our salt intake will be reduced regardless of salting our food at the table.
 People who eat a highly processed diet are getting more salt than those seen salting their natural foods at the table!

-So shall I not worry at all about how much salt I eat and can I eat more salt?
+If salt is not bad for my health shall I not worry at all about how much salt I eat?

 Ummm, yes you should moderate your salt intake as you moderate everything, and no you should not TRY to eat more salt.
-As I said earlier, we can have too much of anything and if you are one of the minority percentage of people who are susceptible to blood pressure increases via salt then you must reduce your intake.
+As I said earlier, we can have too much of anything and if you are one of the minority percentage of people who are susceptible to blood pressure increases via salt then you must reduce your intake as salt is bad for your health.
 Beware of food labels too; salt is mainly sodium chloride and every gram of salt contains 0.4g of sodium.
 So if a food label only states the amount of sodium you must multiply it by 2.5 to get the salt content.

 But the bottom line is, if you have normal blood pressure and eat a largely natural, unprocessed diet then do not be afraid to enhance the taste of your food by adding salt if you feel it needs it.